ideasonpurpose/docker-wordpress-dev/README.md

 1. Create a project folder and `cd` into it: `mkdir my-wp-site && cd $_`
 2. Run `npm init`.
 Note the project `name` will also be used for the theme directory
-3. Run `docker run --rm -v $PWD:/usr/src/site ideasonpurpose/wordpress init`
+3. Run `docker run --rm -it -v $PWD:/usr/src/site ideasonpurpose/wordpress init`
 4. (create a bunch of files, set up config, some other stuff... this isn't working yet)
 5. Run `npm run docker:start`
 6. Profit!